Endogen/OpenCryptoBot/commands.md

 None

 **Description**
-Provide your feedback, bugreports, feature-requests for this bot.
+Provide your feedback, bug reports, feature requests or anything else you want to tell me, for this bot.

 **Syntax**
 `/feedback <some text>`